zommerfelds/MiniLevelEditor/README.md

 - [ ] Copy paste
 - [ ] Change favicon
 - [ ] Select a tool when tile is selected (instead of keeping eraser)
+- [ ] Changing type name should update all references

 ## Appendix: Notes